 Order mouthwatering BBQ on your next trip to Austin or skip the line and preorder it to fly home with you.
 Owner Aaron Franklin says that you don’t have to get a 1/4 or 1/2 pound of everything.
 You can always order by the slice if you want to try a variety of meats.

-We missed our chance to try Franklin Barbecue because it was closed during our trip to Austin, but you can learn the secrets to the best barbecue in the Franklin Barbecue book.
-It’s not your typical cookbook, but more of a textbook on how to smoke meats and make some of the best barbecue at home.
+We missed our chance to try Franklin BBQ because it was closed during our trip to Austin, but you can learn the secrets to the best barbecue in the Franklin Barbecue book.
+It’s not your typical cookbook, but more of a textbook on how to smoke meats and make some of the best BBQ at home.
 This is the perfect gift for the person in your life who wants to learn more about barbecue and smoking.
 Here’s just a taste of what you’ll find when you order the book.

 Get Franklin Barbecue‘s famous beef rib recipe.
 Just enter your email below to become an insider at The Taste Edit, and you’ll immediately get access to Franklin’s mouthwatering beef rib recipe.